glpi-project/swift-library-glpi/README.md

 * Batching
 * Zero dependencies

-You will be able to call all the methods that belong to the [GLPI REST API](https://dev.flyve.org/glpi/apirest.php), for more information visit the [projects website](https://glpi-project.github.io/swift-library-glpi/).
+You will be able to call all the methods that belong to the [GLPI REST API](https://github.com/glpi-project/glpi/blob/master/apirest.md), for more information visit the [project's website](https://glpi-project.github.io/swift-library-glpi/).

 ## Build Status